genomicsengland/panelapp/docker/dev/README.md

 # Local development environment

-Local development environment (the developer's machine) uses Docker, mounting the application code as volume frm the host machine.
+Local development environment (the developer's machine) uses Docker and Docker Compose.

+Docker Compose cluster includes:

+* _Web_ component: Django app server run with `runserver_plus`.
+* _Worker_  component: Celery application.
+* PostgreSQL instance
-It runs in Docker-compose, including a PostgreSQL instance and [LocalStack](https://github.com/localstack/localstack), for mocking S3 and SQS.
+* [LocalStack](https://github.com/localstack/localstack), mocking S3 and SQS.

-A [Makefile](./Makefile) is provided for all common operations, including starting and stopping the Docker-compose cluster.
+The application source code from the local machine is mounted as volumes into the running containers.
+Any change to the code may be immediately observed.

+A [Makefile](./Makefile) helps with common operations.

-> If you start the docker-compose cluster directly you need to set `TMPDIR` env variable, to `/tmp/localstack` on Linux
+> If you start the docker-compose cluster directly, without the Makefile, you need to set `TMPDIR` env variable.
-> or `/private/tmp/localstack` on OSX.
+> To `/tmp/localstack` on Linux or `/private/tmp/localstack` on OSX.

 ## Developer machine requirements

+Software requirements:

-* Docker (tested with Docker v.18.09.2 on Mac)
+* Docker: tested with Docker v.18.09.2 on Mac
-* AWS CLI (tested with aws-cli/1.16.156 Python/2.7.16 botocore/1.12.146)
+* AWS CLI: tested with aws-cli/1.16.156 Python/2.7.16 botocore/1.12.146

-**Also add an alias `localstack` to `localhost` in your `/etc/hosts` file**.
+Machine Setup requirements:

+* Edit your `/etc/hosts` file adding `localstack` as alias to `localhost`

-> This is required because [LocalStack](https://github.com/localstack/localstack), mocking AWS services, is running in
-> the Docker-Compose cluster as `localstack` but exposed to the host machine on localhost (port `4572` and `4576` for
-> S3 and SQS, respectively).
+This is required because [LocalStack](https://github.com/localstack/localstack), mocking AWS services, is running in the Docker-Compose cluster as `localstack` but exposed to the host machine on localhost (port `4572` and `4576` for S3 and SQS, respectively).

+## Dockerfiles

+_Web_ and _Worker_ have separate Dockerfiles: [`Dockerfile-web`](./Dockerfile-web) and [`Dockerfile-worker`](./Dockerfile-worker).

+All Python dependencies, including dev and test deps, are installed are editable.

 ## Development lifecycle

-All common operations use the [Makefile](./Makefile) in this directory.
+Use the [Makefile](./Makefile) in this directory for all common operations.

 ### Build dev docker images